-Add information to New Customer & Job: Customer name, opening balance customer list Address info: Additional info: Type (from advertisement, referral, wholesale, retail), price level, terms (due on receipt, net 15, etc.), rep, preferred send method (e-mail, mail, etc.), tax code, tax item, custom fields Payment info: Account no., credit limit, preferred payment method (cash, check, debit, VISA, etc.) and related info- • Job info: Job status (pending, awarded, etc.), start date, projected end, end date, description, type
+, Add information to New Customer & Job: Customer name, opening balance customer list Address info: Additional info: Type (from advertisement, referral, wholesale, retail), price level, terms (due on receipt, net 15, etc.), rep, preferred send method (e-mail, mail, etc.), tax code, tax item, custom fields Payment info: Account no., credit limit, preferred payment method (cash, check, debit, VISA, etc.) and related info- • Job info: Job status (pending, awarded, etc.), start date, projected end, end date, description, type I

 The Customer Center is also accessed either from the main menu, icon bar, or the workflow.
 Customer transactions involve Estimates, Invoices, Statements, Sale Receipts, Received Payments, Credit Memos, and Refunds.
 Customers appear in the center of the workflow screen.
-The screens for Customers are similar to those of the vendors, but if a Vendor is also a Customer for your business, the names must be unique with the entity listed as a Vendor and Customer separately.
+Let's enter some of the information in these lists that will be used.
+The screens for these are very similar, but if a Vendor is a Customer for your business, the names must be unique with the entity listed as a Vendor and Customer separately.